Power Wheels batteries have a charging jack, often on the right side of the battery or in the car dash. To charge the battery:

 - Plug the other end into a 120-volt wall socket.
 The battery should start charging.

-- Red light indicator will show while charging, turning off or green when complete.
+- The red light indicator will show while charging, turning off, or green when complete.

 - Power Wheels Battery Charging Tips

 - Charging your battery at night